tt-rss/tt-rss.github.io/docs/API-Reference.md

 - ``feed_id`` (integer) - ID of feed to update

-Returns status-message if the operation has been completed.
+Returns status message if the operation has been completed.

 ```json
 {"status":"OK"}